The King of Fighters XI: Reception

 Numerous publications said the graphics were dated due to SNK Playmore's constant use of sprites, although Siliconera enjoyed the art employed in other areas of the game which they said showed a significant increase in graphic quality.
 Eurogamer said The King of Fighters XI would not stand out amongst other fighting game franchises like Soul Calibur or Tekken, which employ 3D graphics in contrast with this game's 2D graphics.
 Meristation agreed, saying the franchise was in need of a major overhaul.
 IGN said the developers should have optimized the graphics, though they felt the menus and cutscenes were well done. uVeJuegos.com was more critical, saying that SNK Playmore should have updated the graphics of the series several years earlier.
 On the other hand, Game Revolution did not mind the use of 2D graphics based on how the scenarios change across the fights.
 Despite finding the game's graphics dated, GameZone enjoyed the overall presentation, which the reviewer called "one of best fighting games ever to grace the PS2", noting its low price provided great replay value.

 The boss characters attracted some negative responses.
 GameSpot described the sub-boss Shion as "terribly powerful" and the final boss Magaki as "absurdly overpowered", and criticized the voice acting for the Magaki character, additionally noting that his appearance was unimpressive.
 GamesRadar+ agreed, describing Magaki as a "Typical KoF final boss from hell".
 While noting the artificial intelligence had improved from that used in The King of Fighters 2003, uVeJuegos.com said Magaki had unfair moves due to his massive damage input during battles.
 Game Revolution's reviewer felt that Magaki was one of the strongest bosses they had ever seen based on the way he moves across the screen.
 He said that proper use of the game's mechanics would allow the player to defeat him and said that the game was still enjoyable despite this boss.

 In a retrospective review, HardcoreGaming regarded The King of Fighters XI as one of the best entries in the franchise, noting the backgrounds' quality, the gameplay and quick load times compared to the original arcade game.
 In 2012, Complex ranked it as the eighth best SNK fighting game ever made, adding that "Shion has to be the coolest sub-boss ever".
 In 2009, SNK Playmore released a sequel called The King of Fighters XII.
 However, as the game did not feature a story, SNK Playmore finished the story arc involving Ash in The King of Fighters XIII released in 2011.
+Writer Akihiko Ureshino lamented Mai Shiranui did not make it to the game canonically but was satisfied with her inclusion in KOF: Maximum Impact 2 as a meaning of compensation.
+ONE37pm listed it as the 16th best SNK game, for improving on KOF 2003's new content and further expanding the amount of playable characters, especially thanks to the PS2 port.